micrometer-metrics/micrometer/README.md

 ## Building Locally

-Run `./gradlew pTML` to publish a Maven-style snapshot to your Maven local repo.
+Run `./gradlew clean pTML` to publish a Maven-style snapshot to your Maven local repo.
 To consume:

 ```groovy
 repositories {